MEDICAL MARIJUANA FOR MULTIPLE SCLEROSIS RELIEF

 Of the five, four of the studies reported neutral or negative findings and the one funded by GW Pharmaceuticals reported significantly positive results.
 See how they are starting to steer the wagon?
 There is already knowledge about optimal ratios of THC/CBD, dosage and terpene profiles, yet they still want to control access as if we are incapable of freely discovering our own specific protocol.

-It is an incurable condition for now but does respond to treatment, which can alleviate a number of the symptoms: fatigue, spasticity, muscle stiffness, depression and pain.
+It is an incurable condition for now but does respond to treatment, which can often alleviate symptoms of fatigue, spasticity, muscle stiffness, depression and pain.

 Traditional medications to treat MS include a dozen or so FDA approved drugs aimed at slowing the progression of the disease and reducing relapse.
 Unfortunately, none of these drugs have clear mechanisms of action and there is an extensive list of side-effects for each one.
-Depression?
-Suicide?
-Skin rashes?
-Basil Cell Carcinoma!
-What?
+That include depression, increased suicide risk, skin rashed, and even basal cell carcinoma!

-The drugs prescribed for symptom relief include your usual suspects: Dilantin, Percocet, Kolonopin, Neurontin, Prozac, Provigil, Elavil, Effexor, Kolonopin again.
-Meh.
-Questionably effective and chock full of side effects.
+The drugs prescribed for symptom relief include your usual suspects: Dilantin, Percocet, Kolonopin, Neurontin, Prozac, Provigil, Elavil, and Effexor.
+All are have guaranteed side effects and marginal chance of success.

 But this is where we run into a bit of a problem.
 Research.